Beta Scorpii: Nomenclature

 Beta Scorpii is the star's Bayer designation.
 This designation is Latinized from β Scorpii, and abbreviated Beta Sco or β Sco. β^{1} and β^{2} Scorpii are those of its two components.
 The designations of the sub-components - β Scorpii A, Aa, Ab, B, C, E, Ea and Eb - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-Beta Scorpii bore the traditional names Acrab, Akrab or Elacrab, all deriving from the Arabic name (العقرب) al-'Aqrab 'the Scorpion' for the whole constellation, as well as Graffias /'græfi@s/, Italian for "the claws", a name it shared with Xi Scorpii.
+Beta Scorpii bore the traditional names Acrab, Akrab or Elacrab, all deriving from the Arabic name (العقرب) al-'Aqrab 'the Scorpion' for the whole constellation, as well as Graffias /'græfi@s/, from Greek Γραψαῖος "crab", a name it shared with Xi Scorpii.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Acrab for the component β Scorpii Aa on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.